- – Choose a Product

 Keep in mind that shipping bulk product gets more expensive during the holidays, so get holiday inventory in early if at all possible.

 Since customers are most likely to choose the lowest priced product, it’s important to keep your pricing up to date and competitive.
 If you’re having a sale or can lower your prices a bit be sure to update your listing to reflect the new pricing.

-There are tools available to dynamically price your product and maintain a competitive edge, increasing your chances of winning the buy box.
+There are tools available to dynamically price your product and maintain a competitive edge.
+Many sellers use repricers for this.
+Dynamic repricing will increase your chances of winning the buy box.

 Respond to Customers Promptly

 Good customer service is imperative to running a successful business.

 Whether you’re doing this yourself, through Amazon or through a third party fulfillment service ensure that customer inquiries are being answered and their problems are being solved in a timely manner.

 Amazon heavily weighs prompt response time when considering the status of a seller’s account health.